Free Walking Tour Berlin

 The Location: Villa Wannsee

-Villa Wannsee, situated in the beautiful lakeside suburb of Berlin, was the chosen location for this fateful conference.
-This grand mansion, owned by Friedrich Minoux, a businessman and member of the SS, was leased to Reinhard Heydrich, one of the highest-ranking SS officers and chief architect of the Final Solution.
+Villa Wannsee took place in the picturesque town on the outskirts of Berlin was selected for this critical meeting.
+This splendid house belonging to Friedrich Minoux, an SS-Geschäftsführer and a business man, was sublet to Reinhard Heydrich, one of the most powerful SS officers and planner of the Final Solution.

 The Attendees: An Infamous Gathering